-This section briefly discusses the interview process across sectors, including law firms, public interest law, consulting firms and investment banks.
-Students are encouraged to read Chapter 5 of the Introduction to Career Development Guide which provides extensive information on interviewing with different types of employers, how to prepare adequately, appropriate interview attire, and a discussion of typical questions.
-CDO also has handouts available on Interviewing Tips and Sample Interview Questions.
+This section briefly discusses the interview process across sectors, including law firms, public interest law, consulting firms and investment banks, and describes the unique aspects of telephone and video interviews.
+Students are encouraged to read Chapter 5 of the Introduction to Career Development Guide which provides extensive information on interviewing with different types of employers.

 Law firm interviews are usually structured as a conversation, with your resume used as the tool to ask questions and learn your interest in the practice and your fit with the firm.
 Academic achievement is often important, although substantive legal questions are rarely asked.